bardadon/BI_department/README.md

 # BI_department

-Hello and welcome to my BI department.
+Welcome to my BI department.
 The purpose of this department is to support the analytics requirements of a DVD rental company.
 The BI department currently supports the following features:

 ## Features